movicon/movicon/README.md

 ## Routes

 Unlike other systems this framework doesn't implement any mechanism to incorportate 'routes'.
 A route is nothing other that a script under the `public/` directory responsible for instantiate a 'view' and prints a document.
-If you take a look at the `public/route1.php`, we'll see how it works clearly:
+If you take a look at the `public/route1.php` script, you can see how it works clearly:

 ```php
 require_once "../vendor/autoload.php";